Laser Hair Removal

 Does laser hair removal hurt?

 Lots of people worry that laser hair removal will hurt.
-While you can get burned from laser hair removal, the burns you get can be treated like any other first degree (minor) burn.
+While you can get burned from laser hair removal, the burns you get can be treated like any other first-degree (minor) burn.
 When severe, burning from laser hair removal can cause sores or blisters.
 For those with sensitive skin, discoloring of the skin can occur and may take up to six months to heal.

-Most often, laser hair removal burns are first degree burns.
+Most often, laser hair removal burns are first-degree burns.
 That means that they’re the mildest burns out there.
 However, even mild burns can cause a lot of physical pain.

 To minimize your risk of getting a laser hair removal burn, you should make sure to follow the directions on your laser device exactly.
-It is also recommended that you shave 24 hours before your laser hair removal session to prevent visible hair from being singed by the devise.
+It is also recommended that you shave 24 hours before your laser hair removal session to prevent visible hair from being singed by the device.